 - C. The home occupation shall not affect the outside appearance as primarily a residence.
-Business shall be conducted in such a manner as to give no outward appearance nor manifest any characteristic of a business that would not to infringe upon the rights of neighboring residents to enjoy a peaceful occupancy of their homes. - D. The area of the home occupation or live-work shall be no larger than the area of the residential portion of the building. - E. Business signs shall be permitted as per Sign Ordinance, Chapter 15.12 of this code.
+Business shall be conducted in such a manner as not to infringe upon the rights of neighboring residents to enjoy a peaceful occupancy of their homes. - D. The area of the home occupation or live-work shall be no larger than the area of the residential portion of the building. - E. Business signs shall be permitted as per Sign Ordinance, Chapter 15.12 of this code.